 Conveniently, ingredients on product labels are listed in order of predominance, with the ingredients used in the greatest amount first, followed in descending order by those in smaller amounts.
 This gave me a good road map for figuring out the recipe.

 Once we gathered the specific ingredients, it was just a lot of mixing, tasting, adjusting, tasting, mixing, adjusting, tasting... and repeat.
-(Let's just say that I have enough Fiesta Dressing in my fridge now to get us all through a major nation-wide salad dressing shortage.)
+(Let's just say that I had enough Fiesta Dressing in my fridge to get a small army through a major nation-wide salad dressing shortage.)

 In the end, we hit it pretty darn close.
 (We even nailed the exact calorie count of the original!)
 The mixture we created is somewhat creamier in appearance than the original Original Taco House Fiesta Dressing, but the flavor is spot-on and it has the familiar slightly sweet kick and peppery tang that we crave so much.